 Volkswagen Touran vs Citroen Grand C4 Picasso vs Kia Carens – driving

-On the road, the Toruan which feels the most car-like and grown-up to drive.
+On the road, the Touran feels the most car-like and grown-up to drive.
 It rides on a modified version of the platform used by the Golf and, as a result, it steers, stops and grips very similarly.
 It’s fairly comfortable over the bumps, too.

 The Citroen feels perfectly pleasant in isolation but, next to the Touran, it becomes obvious that the ride is fractionally more bumpy, and more wind and road noise enters the cabin.
 The 1.6-litre diesel engine is sweeter than the Touran’s, though.

-The Kia feels reasonably comfortable – if unremarkable – to drive.
+The Kia is unremarkable to drive, but it is comfortable.
 There’s a little too much body roll around corners, which will only be magnified with a full compliment of people and luggage.
 It also suffers from a diesel engine that sounds rather gruff compared to the other two.

 Volkswagen Touran vs Citroen Grand C4 Picasso vs Kia Carens – verdict